 Launch with a bang

 While I’d been formulating the stick and overseeing production, retail accounts, and everything in between, Chris was taking the Schmidt’s brand to the next level online.
-From our tiny living room, he’d grown our Facebook following from 2,000 to 100,000, established us as the #1 selling deodorant on Amazon, and continued to lock in our reputation as a natural deodorant that actually worked.
+From our tiny living room, he’d grown our Facebook following from two thousand to one hundred thousand, established us as the number one-selling deodorant on Amazon, and continued to lock in our reputation as a natural deodorant that actually worked.
 What’s more, he was helping us take a more ambitious approach to content, releasing a steady stream of videos and product photos that featured our formula and scents, our customers, and my founding story.
 Our messaging often incorporated phrases like “change the way you think about natural” or “we’re taking natural to the next level” to help position Schmidt’s as a differentiator and disruptor in the space.
 I loved weighing in on creative decisions and collaborating with Chris on different kinds of content; we shared the same tastes and both enjoyed the artistry of the work.
 We knew that by positioning ourselves as a modern, unconventional player in the category, we would stand out from our competition.

 We knew the stick launch would be a pivotal moment for the company.
 Before I even nailed the final formula, we began planning how to pitch press, launch social media campaigns, and spread the word, as well as how to get equipped to manufacture this new product, which would require additional machinery, processes, and staff.
 In late spring, we began a months-long effort to get ready, planning to first launch the product online and to select retailers by the end of summer, followed by a big announcement to all retailers in the fall.

 I went back to the same design firm that had created our jar labels and had them create new front and back labels for the sticks.
 Compared to the jars, the stick labels were much bigger, and I loved seeing how our design took shape on them, especially compared to the cluttered, conventional styles of many of my competitors.
 Once the labels were complete, Chris scheduled a photo shoot, and we updated our look book for retailers, bloggers, and members of the press.
 It was a fashion-industry approach to branding that helped us stand out.
-We also planned to use the new photos in revamped line sheets and in ads, and on our own website and across marketing channels.
+We also planned to use the new photos in revamped line sheets, in ads, on our own website, and across marketing channels.
 In advance of launching, Chris created inactive listings on Shopify, Etsy, and Amazon and updated our advertising and SEO strategy across outlets.
-We also designed custom shipping boxes for retailers with the Schmidt’s logo printed on each side to accommodate the new sticks, as well as custom-designed shelved boxes that could sit directly on store shelves and show off our new products (for a subset of retail accounts that displayed products this way).
+We designed custom shipping boxes for retailers to accommodate the new sticks (which had the Schmidt’s logo printed on each side), as well as custom-designed shelf boxes that could sit directly on store shelves and show off our new products (for a subset of retail accounts that displayed products this way).

 We readied the manufacturing area and prepared to make thousands of sticks, which we planned to launch in all five scents.
 One mixing vat would be dedicated to jar production and the other to sticks.
-We hired several additional staff members to the production team and ordered a filling machine and a labeler specifically for stick production, which would require six to twelve weeks of assembly before being shipped to us.
+We hired several additional staff members for the production team.
+We ordered a filling machine and a labeler specifically for stick production, but unfortunately the labeler would require six to twelve weeks of assembly time before being shipped to us.
 In the meantime, the team would need to fill and label each stick by hand—a time-consuming process.